TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 - Simple wiring to receive regulated 5 V from the Power subsystem.
 - An optional status LED connected to a Jetson GPIO pin.

-For full details on how the 5 V supply is generated and protected, see the Power and Circuitry subsystem schematic **[Power subsystem link here]**.
+For full details on how the 5 V supply is generated and protected, see the Power and Circuitry subsystem schematic **[Power subsystem link here - ASK WYATT]**.

 ## Schematic Overview
 # [PUT SCHEMATIC HERE - FROM POWER - PSC1]